Tegucigalpa: Foreign investment

 Manufacturing assembly plants (maquiladoras) were introduced in Honduras in 1976.
 While their contribution to the economy remained small, they boomed at the beginning of the 1990s, mostly concentrating in northern Honduras, but after the mid-1990s they were expanded to the central region, including Tegucigalpa.
 By 2005, at least 6 maquiladoras operated in the Central District.

-By the end of the 1990s and early 2000s (decade), Tegucigalpa continued to be a focus city for the development of industrial parks.
+By the end of the 1990s and early 2000s, Tegucigalpa continued to be a focus city for the development of industrial parks.
 The main obstacle to establishing factories in Tegucigalpa has been facilitating infrastructure to provide efficient access between the capital and country's economic hubs: San Pedro Sula and Puerto Cortez.

 While foreign investment manufacturers and exporters have focused on northern Honduras, the presence of multinational corporations is evident in Tegucigalpa.
 Popular retail, restaurant, and hospitality American-branded franchises prevail throughout the Honduran capital; such as Walmart, McDonald's, and Marriott, among others.
 Companies from other countries such as Mexico, have also made their presence with arrivals like Cinépolis movie theaters, which opened in 2010 in Cascadas Mall.
 Foreign real estate and property developers operate in the capital District as well, such as Grupo Roble of the Multiplaza malls.

 Tegucigalpa's economic challenges are tied to those of the rest of the country, such as overcoming crime, anomalies in the judicial system, educational backwardness, and deficient infrastructure in order to continue to encourage foreign investors and permit growth of local entrepreneurs.